Biotechnology Value Fund

 Series A in 2024

-Ambrosia Biosciences is a drug discovery company focused on developing small molecule-based therapies for obesity and other metabolic disorders.
-The company provides innovative, non-invasive methods for weight management and improving metabolic health, allowing patients to manage their conditions more effectively with fewer side effects than traditional medications.
-Through its research and development efforts, Ambrosia Biosciences aims to address the growing challenges associated with obesity and related metabolic issues.
+Ambrosia Biosciences is a drug discovery company focused on developing small molecule-based therapies aimed at treating obesity and other metabolic disorders.
+The company provides innovative solutions that utilize non-invasive methods for weight management and improving metabolic health.
+By prioritizing patient comfort and minimizing side effects compared to traditional medications, Ambrosia Biosciences seeks to enhance the management of these conditions effectively.

 Olema Oncology